dotnet/training-tutorials/content/csharp/getting-started/lesson-09.md

 }
 ```

+These first two expressions you have been learning about in the ``for`` loop are called the *initialization* and the *condition*.
+The first initializes the starting point, and the second is the condition that must be true in order to continue looping.

 ## Counting up by different increments
+The third expression in the ``for`` loop declaration, the *afterthough*, executes after each time through the loop.

 ## Counting down